ouspg/CryptoCourse/Week5Exercises/README.md

 Mallory has managed to forge following message, but he is missing authentication key for creating tag.
 He does not know the length of the tag as well.

 ```
-Hey, what were the exact details of the company, just double-checking the address.
-Can you send copy for bob2@bob2.com
+Hey, what were the exact details of the company, just double-checking the address etc. Can you send email copy for bob2@bob2.com.
+It is not encrypted, so i delete it ASAP!

 Best Regards,
 Bob